michaeldallariva/MichkaMC/README.md

 $env:JAVA_HOME = "C:\Program Files\Android\Android Studio\jbr"
 ```

-To enable OAuth2 for Gmail, Outlook or Yahoo, add your own OAuth client IDs as build config fields; otherwise the app uses password or app-password authentication.
+To enable OAuth2 for Google or Microsoft, add your own OAuth client IDs as build config fields; otherwise the app uses password or app-password authentication.

 ## Self-hosting the chat relay